nvaccess/nvda/devDocs/startupShutdownInstall.md

 1. Initialise logging
 1. Set the process to allow `WM_QUIT` messages
 1. Start running `core.main()`
-    1. SetProcessDPIAware
     1. Initialize config
     1. Play startup sound
-    1. Set language
-    1. Initialize NVDA modules and wx GUI
+    1. Set language, initialize NVDA modules and wx GUI
     1. Create the Message Window (used for `WM_QUIT`)
     1. Start the core pump (the timer that is fired inside the main loop when there is work to do)
     1. Start watchdog